kaya389/kaya389/README.md

 As of December 31, 2025,
 I manage both the visual and architectural processes of a project from end to end.
-I specialize in building secure, scalable backends using ASP.NET Core and TypeScript, integrating them with dynamic, high-performance front-ends powered by React, React Native, and Vanilla JS.
+I specialize in building secure, scalable backends using ASP.NET Core and TypeScript or using Firebase, integrating them with dynamic, high-performance front-ends powered by Flutter, React, React Native, and Vanilla JS.
 I actively utilize Three.js, WebGL and CSS animations.
 Furthermore, I have expanded my technical stack to include Keras allowing me to integrate deep learning models and AI-driven features into my projects.